Citations of Distinguished Service Award Recipients who passed away prior to September 2011 are not available in electronic format.

 We recognize, warmly appreciate and pay tribute to your phenomenal success in ‘advancing’ the interests of Queen’s University.
 Your extraordinary flair for inspiring generosity and inspiring others has been welcomed around the globe by friends of Queen’s.

-In so many ways, the mindset of your book, “Against the Flow” has marked your approach as you labored with a love for Queen’s, often defying the odds in your many roles of service: as a Skelton-Clark Fellow, director of the centre for resource studies, associate vice-principal for research and most recently, as vice-principal for advancement.
+In so many ways, the mindset of your book, “Against the Flow” has marked your approach as you laboured with a love for Queen’s, often defying the odds in your many roles of service: as a Skelton-Clark Fellow, director of the centre for resource studies, associate vice-principal for research and most recently, as vice-principal for advancement.

 With solid limestone genes and a rare form of RBG-positive tricolor blood coursing through your veins, you brought bold, broad strokes to leadership and campus-wide team-building.
 We are grateful you possess an uncommon intuition that has enabled you to sense the critical issues and large opportunities waiting to be realized and turned into action on behalf of the Queen’s community.